Mega Genius® Intelligence Briefing :

 He had not even paused at a spigot in the backyard to wash his gory hands.
-Imagine what he must have looked like emerging from the passageway, through the side door and onto the sidewalk of Hanbury Street, in the sunlight, with all of Annie’s bloody organs.
+Imagine what he must have looked like emerging from the passageway, through the side door, and onto the sidewalk of Hanbury Street, in the sunlight, in some manner with all of Annie’s bloody organs.
 Who would have dared to commit such a crime and attempt such an escape?
 That was one of the few questions that Scotland Yard could answer: Jack the Ripper.

 Again, it seemed that he had nearly been caught, but not quite.
-Newspaper reporters were in a frenzy.
-Londoners were in panic.
-The police were under the most intense pressure to stop an incomprehensible maniac before he massacred again.
-Even so, Scotland Yard – despite following up hundreds of leads, searching numerous homes, and interrogating every conceivable suspect – was still without what they called “the slightest clue.”
+Newspaper reporters were in a frenzy!
+Londoners were in a panic!
+Scotland Yard was under the most intense pressure to stop an incomprehensible maniac before he massacred again.
+Even so, despite following up hundreds of leads, searching numerous homes, and interrogating every conceivable suspect, Scotland Yard was still without what they called “the slightest clue.”

 It would be three weeks before Jack the Ripper would stalk the streets of Whitechapel again, but when he did he would leave a trail of mayhem a mile long.

 Select this link to continue to Part III: "Completely Defeated."

 |No. 32|| The Great Mystery of Jack the Ripper, Part III

 |16 Sep 2005|